SocAIty/socaity/README.md

-# socaity
+# SocAIty - Your AI Model Zoo
 Easy interface for AI models.
 Python package to use models across hosted environments.
-We are you're easy to use model zoo for generative AI.
+We are your easy-to-use model zoo for generative AI.
+We provide generative models for text, audio, and images.
+Run them hosted on our servers or on your own.

+Use this package for simplified inference.

 # Inferencing
 We provide two APIs for inferencing, SimpleAPI and ClientAPI.